Using excel to build a model¶

 Generating load profiles¶

-Once the database is loaded, the user can continue with the normal analysis like generating aggregated profiles
+Once the database is loaded, the user can continue with the normal analysis, for instance, generating aggregated profiles

 n_days = 30